Board of Education of the Oelrichs School District 23-3

 Pledge of Allegiance

-Roll Call: Members Present: Dave Osmotherly, John Cope, Lance Tlustos and Vince Logue
+Roll Call: Members Present: Dave Osmotherly, Lance Tlustos, John Cope, and Jennifer Her Many Horses.

-Motion by Tlustos, seconded by Logue, to approve the agenda.
+Motion by Tlusto, second by Cope, to approve the agenda as presented.
+Motion carried.

 *All actions recorded in these minutes were by unanimous vote unless otherwise noted.